TELEMETRY

 Waxell Observe instruments agent workflows with two lines of Python — added before existing imports, with no changes to agent logic.
 After that, every execution emits telemetry automatically: traces and spans across workflow steps, model calls with input and output context, token usage per call, and latency per execution step.

-Can Waxell telemetry be used for compliance and audit?
+Can Waxell Telemetry be used for compliance and audit?

 Yes.
 Telemetry records are immutable — once captured, they cannot be altered.
 Each record is linked to the governance state that was active during execution, including which policies and budgets were evaluated and what the enforcement outcome was.
 Waxell Telemetry is usable as audit evidence without additional log reconstruction.